koyote130708/go-constant/README.md

 # Go Constant

-**Create objects with constant properties which cannot be re-assigned or reconfigured** (`configurable: false, writable: false`).

-You can still assign new properties to the object, but you cannot override the constant properties.
+Store values that should remain unchanged in constant properties with ease.
+Similar to using the `const` declaration, it creates a read-only reference to a value (`configurable: false, writable: false, enumerable: true`), however it does not make the stored value immutable.
+While the constant properties are protected from reassignment and reconfiguration, new properties can still be added.
+If you want to finalise an object and prevent extension, use `Object.freeze()`.

 ![codecov.io Code Coverage](https://img.shields.io/badge/coverage-100%25-green.svg)
 [![jsdoc](https://img.shields.io/badge/docs-100%25-green.svg)](https://github.com/koyote130708/go-constant#documentation)